Policy 5534.1 – Anaphylaxis

 2. Medication Administration

-1. Designated school employees i.e. health/information assistants, principals, secretaries, teachers, counselors, will dispense and administer medication at the elementary and middle school level.
+1. Designated school employees i.e., health/information assistants, principals, secretaries, teachers, counselors, first responders, will dispense and administer medication at the elementary and middle school level.
+In order to do so, staff will be trained annually by a school nurse on how to administer Epi-Auto-injectors.
+This would include a return demonstration using epi-auto-injector trainers, in additional to District assigned module trainings.

-2. Senior high school students will be allowed to administer their own medication with written parent/guardian permission.
-Any secondary school student needing prescription medication during school hours must have the prescription on file in the nurse’s office.
+2. Students will be allowed to carry and administer their own medication with written parent/guardian and Physician permission.
+Any student needing prescription medication during school hours must have the prescription on file in the Health office.
 If a student is unable to administer his/her own medication, a designated school employee will assume this responsibility.

 3. Medication Storage and Recordkeeping